zukunft/zukunft.com/docs/code_functions_all.md

     \-- no_row_style
         \-- component - @return bool true if the component uses the style for the component not the row
     \-- needs_row_components
-        \-- component - @return bool true if the component is a system form button or a hidden form element
+        \-- component - @return bool true if the component is a system form button, a hidden form element or sets its own rows
     \-- field_code_id
         \-- change_log - @return string the change field code id (the change table id followed by the field name)
     \-- field_name